VitaliySaburdo/faq-accordion/README.md

   size
 - See hover and focus states for all interactive elements on the page

+### Usage

+- Mouse

+When you click on a question item, the answer expands.
+If you click on another item, the previous item will close and the current one will open.

+-Keyboard

+When you press the "Tab" button, you select the current question item.
+The selection is made by "Enter".
+Navigation is carried out using the "up" and "down" buttons

 ### Screenshot

 - Mouse control: ![mouse control](./src/assets/images/screenshot_1.jpg)